ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

   Before anything can be built, you need a [Builder](../../source/workers/builder).
 The Builder must build their own [Builder's Hut](../../source/buildings/builder) before building any other huts, as they cannot build or upgrade a hut to a higher level than their own hut level.

-### Step 4 Lumberjack
+### Step 4 Logger

-  If your style is wood, it's recommended to build a [Lumberjack's Hut](../../source/buildings/lumberjack) next.
-That way your new [Lumberjack](../../source/workers/lumberjack) can start gathering wood for your next builds and for tools and other items.
+  If your style is wood, it's recommended to build a [Logger's Hut](../../source/buildings/logger) next.
+That way your new [Logger](../../source/workers/logger) can start gathering wood for your next builds and for tools and other items.

 ### Step 5 Miner